BroadbandForum/usp/specification/extensions/iot/index.md

 | `HighLevel`          | boolean | R    | True means that the high level threshold is reached or exceeded. |
 | `HighLevelThreshold` | decimal | R/W  | The defined high level value.            |

-Table 17 – IoT LevelSensor threshold parameters
+Table 17 – IoT LevelSensor threshold Parameters

-When modeling a battery with a `LevelSensor` object, an additional low level warning (Boolean) may be supported along with a Low Level threshold that provides a setting for the warning.
-The resulting object looks like this:
+When modeling a battery with a `LevelSensor` Object, an additional low level warning (Boolean) may be supported along with a Low Level threshold that provides a setting for the warning.
+The resulting Object looks like this:

 ```
     IoTCapability.1.Class                         = "LevelSensor"